Traffic relief at I-65/Lakeshore may finally be coming

 Several members suggested building in a spending ceiling or establishing a clear threshold that would allow the city to walk away if the bid, expected in July, comes in over budget.
 Others noted that construction prices have nearly doubled in recent years, raising legitimate concerns about how the final price tag might change before a shovel ever hits the ground.

 Despite these reservations, the council agreed that the city must move forward to see what the bid reveals.
 They acknowledged that while the risks are real, doing nothing leaves the interchange stuck in its current, problematic state.
-Entering the bidding phase, they said, is the only way to determine whether the project is financially feasible.
+Entering the bidding phase is the only way to determine whether the project is financially feasible.

 With the potential to ease a daily headache for thousands of drivers, the Lakeshore/I-65 Diverging Diamond could soon go from vision to reality.
 And if all goes according to plan, it may not be long before drivers find themselves gliding through a once-clogged intersection with ease.